zoltan-nz/chat-app/README.md

 However, I would encourage you to use the manual installation process.
 Nothing special there.
 Firstly, you just clone the whole repo in a subfolder in your home directory. (`~/.nvm`) Secondly, you add two extra lines to your console script.

-Please follow these steps on NVM Readme: https://github.com/creationix/nvm#manual-install
+Please follow these steps on `nvm` Readme: https://github.com/creationix/nvm#manual-install

 You have to relaunch your Terminals.
 Maybe you have to log out and log back to activate the new settings.